rolpotamias/handy/README.md

 trimesh.Trimesh(generated_hand, hand_model['f'] , process=False).export('./hand_mesh.obj')
 ```
 #### Shape and Texture
 In order to generate textured meshes make sure you install the required libraries of [StyleGAN3](https://github.com/NVlabs/stylegan3).
-Once installed, place the  you can sample textured meshes with the following script:
+Once installed, you can sample textured meshes with the following script:
 ```python
 import numpy as np
 import pickle